CumulusNetworks/docs/content/guides/cumulus-linux-security-guide.md

 Use the following guidelines as a starting point to build your management ACL.
 These guidelines reference example IP addresses and ports that are shown in detail in the firewall rules in the next section.

 - Allow SSH inbound only for the management network (192.168.200.0/24).
-- Allow UDP ports for the DHCP client on the management network (UDP port 67 & 68).
+- Allow UDP ports for the DHCP client on the management network (UDP port 67 and 68).
 - Allow SNMP polling only from specific management stations (192.168.200.1).
 - Allow NTP only from internal network time servers (192.168.200.1).
 - Allow DNS only from configured DNS servers (192.168.200.1).